Medication Therapy Management Program

 If you are eligible based on the above criteria, we will automatically enroll you in the program and mail information to you.
 We will call you to schedule a telephone appointment with the clinical pharmacist.
 You may also request MTM materials and information by calling the phone number listed at the bottom of this page.
 If you decide not to participate, please notify us and we will disenroll you from the program.

 You may also enroll yourself.
-If you or your doctor feels that you would benefit from this service, simply call the Providence MTM Team at 877-216-3644 (opt #3) and have your Providence Medicare Advantage card available.
+If you or your doctor feel you would benefit from this service, simply call the Providence MTM Team at 877-216-3644 (TTY: 711), option 4, and have your Providence Medicare Advantage card available.
 The MTM team will take care of the brief enrollment steps and set up your appointment.

 Follow these helpful tips: